 Hess UltraPozz was chosen by Sandia National Laboratories to provide the pozzolanic charge when formulating the ultrafine cementitious grout needed to seal the stress microfractures in the deep repository tunnel openings at the U.S. Department of Energy's Waste Isolation Pilot Plant (WIPP).

 The formulation developed by Sandia scientists is now produced commercially by U.S. Grout.
 The grout uses Hess UltraPozz to increase the impermeability and durability of the injectable grout for uses such as soil stabilization, to seal storage caverns, tunnels, and dam aprons against water ingress, and to create impermeable leachate barriers in containment ponds and underground storage caverns.

-HessPozz is used in cultured stone products, GRFC board forms and architectural panels, and in LimeStrong™, a unique pozzolan-lime plaster product.
+HessPozz is used in cultured stone products, GRFC board forms and architectural panels, and in pozzolan-lime (PHL) plaster products.

 What are the environmental benefits of using HessPozz?

 HessPozz is made by carefully refining a clean, pure pumice—an amorphous white stone created from volcanic events millennia ago.
 It is not a by-product of pollution control processes.
 It contains no hazardous materials.
 It is a natural pozzolan, born in the bowels of Nature’s most fearsome monument—volcanos—and so is naturally calcined and does not need high-temperature firing to attain it's useful properties.
 Pumice pozz is safe, effective, and abundant.